-A respected pro-family organization announced this week a boycott of Starbucks coffee.
+A respected pro-family organization announced a boycott of Starbucks coffee.
 The group, which supports legal protection for traditional marriage, launched the "Dump Starbucks" campaign after a national board meeting in which the Seattle-based coffee company mentioned support for same-sex marriage as a core value of the company.
 Some Christians are wondering whether we ought to join in the boycott.
 I say no.

 It's not that I'm saying a boycott in and of itself is always evil or wrong.
 It's just that, in this case (and in many like it) a boycott exposes us to all of our worst tendencies.
 Christians are tempted, again and again, to fight like the devil to please the Lord.